Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 1. User calls `PolkadotPool::burnBond(address bond, uint256 amount, bytes calldata polkadotRecipient)` where `bond` is the aDOTb contract address, `amount` is the amount to burn, and `polkadotRecipient` is the user’s address on Polkadot.

-2. ANKR backend catches a `TokensBurned` event, emitted by `PolkadotPool` and saves the unstaking request to the database.
+2. Ankr backend sees a `TokensBurned` event, emitted by `PolkadotPool`, and saves the unstaking request to the database.

-3. If ANKR deposit address doesn’t have the corresponding number of DOT at the moment, the ANKR backend sends an unbonding request to the Polkadot network.
+3. If Ankr deposit address doesn’t have the corresponding number of DOT at the moment, the Ankr backend sends an unbonding request to the Polkadot network.

-4. When the ANKR deposit address has enough DOTs available to fulfill the request, the funds are sent to the user’s address on Polkadot.
+4. When the Ankr deposit address has enough DOTs available to fulfill the request, the funds are sent to the user’s address on Polkadot.

 5. The user sees a new `UNSTAKE` entry in their staking history on the staking dashboard.